mpnally/Terrifically-Simple-JSON/README.md

 [developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
 When you write `true` or `false` in JSON, you are using a different reference notation—one that is specific to booleans.
 Strings can be viewed the same way.
-Any datatype can be thought of as consisting of a set of pre-existing entities with a notation for writing references to them [and perhaps some rules for operators that can be performed on them, but operstors are out of the scope of JSON].
+Any datatype can be thought of as consisting of a set of pre-existing entities with a notation for writing references to them [and perhaps some rules for operators that can be performed on them, but operators are out of the scope of JSON].
 JSON has built-in support for the reference notations for numbers, booleans and strings.
 Lacking a built-in reference notation for other datatypes, we must to state explicitly which notation we're using, or rely on out-of-band knowledge.
 [RDF/JSON](https://www.w3.org/TR/rdf-json/) uses a version of this idea.